homieiot/convention/convention.md

 #### Color

-- Color payload validity varies depending on the property format definition of either "rgb" or "hsv"
+- Color payload validity varies depending on the property format definition of either "rgb", "hsv" or "xyz"
 - Both payload types contain comma separated numbers of differing restricted ranges.
 The numbers must conform to the [float](#float) format
 - The encoded string may only contain the [float](#float) numbers and the comma character ",", no other characters are permitted, including spaces (" ")
 - Payloads for type "rgb" contain 3 comma separated values of [floats](#float) with a valid range between 0 and 255 (inclusive). e.g. 100,100,100
 - Payloads for type "hsv" contain 3 comma separated values of [floats](#float).
 The first number has a range of 0 to 360 (inclusive), the second and third numbers have a range of 0 to 100 (inclusive).  e.g. 300,50,75
+- Payloads for type "xyz" contain 2 comma separated values of [floats](#float) with a valid range between 0 and 1 (inclusive).
+The z value can be calucated via z=1-x-y and is therefore not transmitted. (see [CIE_1931_color_space](https://en.wikipedia.org/wiki/CIE_1931_color_space))
 - An empty string ("") is not a valid payload

 #### DateTime